Luosua/portfolio/content/projects/cv.md

 ## The content is used for the description of the project
 ---

-In this project, I led the development of an intelligent chatbot solution tailored for customer support and product recommendations in the chemistry industry.
-The chatbot leveraged state-of-the-art Retrieval-Augmented Generation (RAG) to process vast amounts of product information sourced from the company's website and internal documents.
-Within just three months, I successfully delivered a fully functional, end-to-end solution that seamlessly integrated with the company’s workflows.
+In the world of financial services, ensuring compliance while providing a seamless user experience is a delicate balance.
+The Know Your Customer (KYC) process, a critical requirement for bank account openings, often suffers from manual inefficiencies and fraud risks.
+My goal was to automate and optimize KYC verification, leveraging the power of deep learning and computer vision.

-By employing advanced techniques such as prompt engineering, text summarization, and a two-layer search system, I significantly improved the chatbot's ability to deliver precise and contextually relevant responses.
-The innovative search mechanism combined product name filtering with relation matching, enabling the chatbot to handle complex multi-hop questions effectively.
-To ensure transparency and user trust, I incorporated Responsible AI mechanisms, providing clear justifications for product recommendations and aligning the solution with the company’s ethical standards.
+I led the development of an AI-driven KYC solution, which streamlined identity verification, ensuring that customers could onboard faster, safer and with minimal friction.
+A major milestone was improving the recognition accuracy of German ID security features by 60%, thanks to advanced deep learning models and computer vision techniques.

-This modular chatbot system not only addressed the company's immediate needs but also offered flexibility for future customizations and scalability.
-By combining technical expertise in NLP, machine learning, and Explainable AI with a deep understanding of user needs, I created a robust and impactful tool that enhanced customer support capabilities and streamlined operations.
+This project highlighted my ability to bridge AI innovation with real-world business challenges, applying expertise in machine learning, neural networks and advanced data analysis to build a highly effective, fraud-resistant KYC automation system.
+By combining technical excellence with a deep understanding of financial security needs, I helped financial institutions enhance trust, security and efficiency in their customer verification processes.